RhyJul/E-LIF-E-2.0/README.md

 	```

-- **YWater intake validation:** Water intake is checked to confirm that the input is numeric and within realistic limits:
+- **Water intake validation:** Water intake is checked to confirm that the input is numeric and within realistic limits:
+Category: Daily water consumption in liters
+Data type: Float
+Validation: Must be a valid number (e.g., 1.5) — non-numeric input is rejected

 	```python
 	try:
 	water = float(water_input)